velartrill/velartrill.github.io/orig/spirals/sparrowhawk/coalition.md

 "--or in Raven's custody."
 I shiver.

 He nods, drawing back.
 "The aftermath was, if anything, more significant than the battle itself.
-The Syndicate made a public show of compensating all those who lost property or kin during the fighting, and the Countess took the Justicariat before her peers, demanding compensation and an apology for an action she insisted was illegal."
+The Syndicate made a public show of compensating all those who lost property or kin during the fighting, and the Lady Lunarch took the Justicariat before her peers, demanding compensation and an apology for an action she insisted was illegal."

 "Wow.
 That can't have gone well for her."